Lawsuit claims Apple monopolizes heart-rate technology for Apple Watch

-(Reuters) - A Silicon Valley company has filed an antitrust lawsuit accusing Apple Inc of cornering the market for heart-rate monitoring technology for the Apple Watch, and endangering wearers’ health.
+A Silicon Valley company has filed an antitrust lawsuit accusing Apple Inc (AAPL.O) of cornering the market for heart-rate monitoring technology for the Apple Watch, and endangering wearers' health.

 In a complaint filed late on Tuesday night, AliveCor Inc said Apple shut out rivals by changing the heart-rate algorithm on its watch's operating system, making rival technology incompatible.